Academic term: Schools in Germany

-Summer Break: Six weeks, may start as early as mid June (then school starts again in late July in this state) or as late as in the end of July (then school starts again only in early September in that state).
-On the Halligen (tidal islands in the North Sea) the summer vacations are five weeks.

-Autumn Break: One week or two weeks in October/November.

 Due to Germany's federal structure, all breaks may differ depending on the state.
 The exact dates for the beginning and the end of school breaks are kept different state by state and changed every year.
 This is meant to keep holiday traffic as low as possible.

 The school year is divided into two parts (September to February & February to July).
 There is not necessarily any break between those two parts, but pupils get a semi-year school report (it only displays their current level and is not relevant for promotion).

-Universities
+Universities in Germany

 German universities run two semesters with the start and end dates depending on the university.
 The Wintersemester (WiSe or WS), during which most students start university, often goes from 1 October until 31 March, with lectures starting around 15 October and lasting 14 weeks.
 There is usually a two-week break around Christmas and New Year (which is not counted in the 14 weeks).
 The Sommersemester (SoSe or SS) consequently usually goes from 1 April until 30 September with lectures starting some time after Easter and lasting 12 weeks.
 The two lecture-free periods of 12 to 14 weeks between the semesters are for taking exams, doing internships, lab courses, and employment.